germanztz/gnome-shell-extension-rclone-manager/README.rst

 RClone Manager
 ============================

-RClone Manager extension for Gnome-Shell - Adds a rclone indicator to the top panel in roder to manage rclone congifurations.
+RClone Manager extension for Gnome-Shell - Adds a rclone indicator to the top panel in roder to manage rclone configurations.

 Extension page on e.g.o:
 https://extensions.gnome.org/extension/xxx